 The Board presently consists of a majority of directors who are related to the Company and to the Saputo family, the significant shareholder (see "Voting Shares and Principle Holders of Voting Shares").
 The only unrelated directors are Messrs.
 Pierre Bourgie and Louis A. Tanguay, whose presence adequately reflects the investment of minority shareholders in the Company.
-Mr. Carlo Bizzotto and Ms. Caterina Monticciolo are considered related as they are members of the Saputo family and Mr. André Bérard is considered related due to his position as Chairman and Chief Executive Officer of the principal lender of the Company.
+Ms. Caterina Monticciolo and Ms. Patricia Saputo are considered related as they are members of the Saputo family and Mr. André Bérard is considered related due to his position as Chairman and Chief Executive Officer of one of the principal lenders of the Company.
 In order to comply with the Governance Guideline, changes would have to be made to the composition of the Board of Directors of the Company.

-The Board approved the recommendations made by the Committee to the effect that any changes to the composition of the Board should be made over a period of time which will permit the methodical integration of the new directors without disturbing the normal course of business.
-It is currently the intention of the Company to add two unrelated directors to the Board over the course of the next five years, one of which should be appointed during the next two years.
+The Board approved the recommendations made by the Corporate Governance Committee to the effect that any changes to the composition of the Board should be made over a period of time which will permit the methodical integration of the new directors without disturbing the normal course of business.
+It is currently the intention of the Company to add two unrelated directors to the Board over the course of the next four years, one of which should be appointed during the next two years.
 Further to the appointment of two additional unrelated directors, the Board will be composed almost equally of related and unrelated directors.
 After reviewing its size, the Board determined that a board of seven to nine directors is appropriate for decision-making purposes.